gnzlbg/static_vector/README.md

 constexpr void resize_unchecked_default_initialized(size_type sz);
 ```

-An alternative would be to provide a tag like `std::default_initialized_t` and
-use it to overload the `resize` method and the sized constructor.
-The effect is
-the same.

-### Iterator invalidation

-Since the elements are allocated within the vector object itself, the iterator
+In this proposal the elements of the vector are always value initialized, since
+default-initialization extensions should be considered for all containers (e.g.
+`std::vector`)

+### Iterators

-invalidation rules are different to that of `std::vector`.
-For example:
+The iterator invalidation rules are very different than those for `std::vector`,
+since:

-- moving a vector into another vector, invalidates all iterators,
+- moving a vector into another vector invalidates all iterators,
-- swapping two vectors invalidates all iterators,
+- swapping two vectors invalidates all iterators, but
 - inserting elements does not invalidate iterators.

+The following functions can potentially invalidate the iterators of the vector:

+- `resize(n)`, `resize(n, v)`, `resize_default_initialized(n)`
+- `resize_unchecked(n)`, `resize_unchecked(n, v)`, `resize_default_initialized_unchecked(n)`
+- `pop_back`
+- `erase`
+- `swap`

+Since `std::reverse_iterator` is not constexpr friendly, reverse iterators
+cannot be constexpr.
+Since making a function constexpr is a breaking change,
+making `reverse_iterator` constexpr should be studied in a different proposal.

+## Storage/Memory Layout

+- The elements of the vector are aligned to an `alignof(T)` memory address
+  (properly aligned).

+- The size parameter is to be picked as the smalles integer type in which
+  `Capacity` fits.

+- Aggregate initialization of `inline_vector` is not required.

+Two remarks for implementors:

+- `std::array` is not constexpr-friendly, so the storage of `inline_vector`
+  needs to be backed up by a C-array.

+- `std::initializer_list` is neither constexpr-friendly nor it interacts
+  properly with C-arrays, but the constexpr constructors while painful to write
+  are still implementable.

-### Proposed API
+## Proposed API

 ```c++
 template<typename T, std::size_t C>